A digital twin is only as credible as the physics it represents. Its foundation must be first principles — not abstraction alone.

 …Delivers Your Competitive Edge

-Digital Twin Empowers Next-Gen Systems
+Digital Twin Empowers Next Generation Systems

 The digital twin paradigm for future NASA and US Air Force vehicles” : According to NASA and the U.S. Air Force (2012), digital twins are expected to fundamentally change certification, fleet management, and sustainment by replacing decades of empirical design margins with physics-based lifecycle understanding—leading to higher reliability and reduced structural inefficiency.